Content

 It all sounds a bit abstract, so let’s take a quick example.
 Let’s imagine we are standing on a street and hear a car honking from the right.
 Then the sound reaches the right ear first, before it reaches the left ear (ITD).
 After all, the right ear is closer to the car, even if it is only 17-20 centimeters.
 In addition, the sound is also louder on the right ear than on the left, because the head shades the sound event like a small wall.
 And last but not least, the horn has a different frequency response on both, which is due to the shape of our pinna.
 While on the right the sound can enter the ear canal quite easily, on the left the sound is refracted around our head and captured by the pinna.
 In the process, the frequencies change.

 So what our brains do in real time all our lives, software algorithms are now trying to recreate – that‘s how spatial audio works.
+To achieve this, a few different algorithms are used to simulate realistic sound localization, often relying on HRTF techniques.
+These algorithms simulate the physical effects of the listener’s anatomy—such as the shape of the ears and head—on sound, allowing for accurate localization of sound sources.
 So the tools always ask themselves: I have so-and-so many 3D objects in my virtual space – how would that sound to two human ears now.
 This process is also called binauralization.
 This makes it possible to hear 3D spatial audio with just two ears – even on standard headphones.
+Complex algorithms can also enable virtualization or upmixing, creating a wider soundstage even with standard stereo content.

 This is the simple principle, but as you can imagine, these algorithms are not only CPU-hungry, but also only approximately correct.
 For example, every person has a different ear shape and head size, which is why the calculation usually only renders with average numbers.
 But if the renderer knows what your own ears look like, it can be adjusted.
 This is called personalized HRTF, and in fact Apple was one of the first to make the setup process of taking pictures of your own ears socially acceptable.
 From these, a 3D model is provided that refracts sound exactly as it happens for each individual person.